SMarbella/SMarbella/README.md

 ### Hi there 👋

 ## 🔭 I’m currently working on
-- A diabetes prediction data mining project on indigenous Pima women living near Phoenix, Arizona (https://github.com/SMarbella/Diabetes-Prediction)
-- Adding final touches to Kotlin Widgets Station (https://github.com/SMarbella/and101-project2-starter)
+- A machine learning project that predicts the miles per gallon of different automobiles based on meaningful patterns and correlations between mpg and other features of the vehicles.

 ## 📄 Finished Work
 - Please view repository